aug192018/aug192018.github.io/p6_no.md

 <div style="text-align:center">
   <p align="center">
     <h2>When you've arrived...</h2>
-    Here we are!
-What's the name of the store across the street?
+    There's a large sign by the underpass that tells the story of the murals lining the tunnel walls.
+It gives us a word for 'taking care of oneself'.
+What is it (without any special accents)?
   </p>
 </div>
 <br>